 Enjoying Aruba While Social Distancing

 A big question about traveling to Aruba was how we enjoyed our trip while social distancing.
-Here are some ways to enjoy your Aruba vacation while still practicing social distancing.
+Here are some ways to enjoy your Aruba vacation while practicing social distancing.

 Get up early – Our mornings were spent pool or beachside while afternoons were spent doing activities.
 If the beach became more crowded, we moved to the pool towards the back of the resort.